devyani-chowdhury/devyani-chowdhury/README.md

 ## What's motivating me? :eyes:
 As a Fan of Uncle Bob :star_struck:, I have been wanting to use his coding and design principles into practice for a while now.
 But I have been working for large applications since the beginning of my career :baby: (in 2016).
 Now I understand that if I want to practice what I preach, gotta do it my way.
 Along with that, what's attracting me towards open source is the :sparkles: creativity :sparkles: of it.
-There a solution to eveyr problem in open source.
-A developer somewhere faces a major error they have never encountered, they can count on StackOverFlow foe having the answers.
+There a solution to every problem in open source.
+A developer somewhere faces a major error they have never encountered, they can count on StackOverFlow for having the answers.
 How does those answers get there? a handful of highly passionate people put it there.
-They took time out of theor lives to help another fellow programmer.
-It can be you, me anybody... and that's exactly what's driving me right now.
+They took time out of their lives to help another fellow programmer.
+It can be you, me anybody... and that's exactly, what's driving me right now.
-Being in an organisation that promoted open-source makes the top-tier of my cake. :birthday:
+Being in an organisation that promotes open-source makes the top-tier of my cake. :birthday:

 ## What Am I reading now?
 Oh yesssssss, Big bookworm who hasn't got anytime to read in a while.